 01 Apr UK Lockdown – Your Vital Questions Answered

-We have been inundated with important questions from domestic staff desperate for information on their rights during this unique time.
+At The Graham Agency, we have been inundated with important questions from staff and employers desperate for information during this unique time.
 It may assist your staff relationship to understand what currently concerns them.

-To put minds at ease, we have enlisted the help of our own advisors, Hine Legal, specialists in employment law who were named in The Times “Best Law Firms 2019” top 200 list with a special commendation in employment law.
+We have enlisted the help of our own advisors, Hine Legal, specialists in employment law who were named in The Times “Best Law Firms 2019” top 200 list with a special commendation in employment law. *

-We put your most asked questions to them and they have provided us with their answers in italics, which we publish below.
+We put staff’s most asked questions to them and they have provided us with their answers in italics, which we publish below.